nathanielvarona/pritunl-client-github-action/README.md

     # TYPE: String (Numerical values)
     # If not supplied, which defaults No Pin.

+    profile-server: ''
+    # OPTIONAL: Profile Server
+    # TYPE: String
+    # If not supplied, which defaults to first profile server.

     vpn-mode: ''
     # OPTIONAL: VPN Connection Mode
     # TYPE: String